rh569/advent-of-code-2023/readme.md

 Got up a bit earlier for today.
 Could have been a lot faster by not bothering to parse the input, but did so anyway in the interests of keeping the inputs secret and being a bit too purist...

 Realised while doing part 2 that the twist was 64-bit ints and enjoyed barrelling and just changing some u32s to u64s.
 I imagine there's a more elegant maths solution as well.

+**--- Day 7: Camel Cards ---**

+A lot of upfront logic in building the Hand struct and determining HandType derivation.
+Learnt a bit about `#[derive ... ]` for the enum and writing a custom `PartialOrd` function for the ranking.
+I vey much shoehorned in part 2 by passing a flag all the way through to the core logic but it worked well.